 This page helps to give you an idea of how the course will run.

 The courses are divided into 2 sections:

-- October to March: Theory, Practicals and Visits followed by Exams around Easter
+- October to March: Theory, Practicals and Visits followed by Exams in May

 The courses are flexible to fit in with your schedule – you don’t have to study every day!
 You can complete gardening projects through the summer so that you can experience a full growing season – learn the theory through the winter, plant crops in the spring and then harvest in late summer.
 We feel that this is very important to gain real experience of all stages of growing.
 There are plenty of holidays too.

 Year one students only need to come on the Saturday of the weekends shown for Practical Days.
 The Sunday will cover Year two course material.
-Here are the privisional dates for 2016-17 to give you an idea of when you’ll need to attend the college (2017-18 will have similar dates).
+Here are the dates for 2022-23.

 Holidays are as follows: